Abinaya-Ganesh/Airbnb_Data_Analysis_and_Visualization/README.md

   • The dasboard.py file consists of the code for Streamlit dashboard creation and geo visualization.

   • While, airbnb visualization.pbix (Power BI file) shows visualizations and insights based on the data.

+  • Data is provided in the project problem statement pdf as a json file